Chajul: Guerrilla Army of the Poor

 On Saturday, 7 June 1975, José Luis Arenas was murdered when he was in the premises of his farm "La Perla" to pay his workers.
 In front of his office there were approximately two to three hundred people to receive their payment and four EGP members hidden among the farmers.
 After the business at hand was over, guerrilla members destroyed the communication radio of the farm and executed Arenas.
 Following Arenas murder, the guerrilla members spoke in Ixil language to the farmers, informing them that they were members of the Guerrilla Army of the Poor and had killed the "Ixcán Tiger" due to his alleged multiple crimes against community members.
 Then the attackers fled towards Chajul.

-José Luis Arenas' son, who was in San Luis Ixcán at the time, took refuge in a nearby mountain, waiting for a plane to arrive to take him to Guatemala City, in order to immediately report the matter to Minister of Defense, general Fernando Romeo Lucas Garcia (who later was president from 1978 to 1982).
+José Luis Arenas' son, who was in San Luis Ixcán at the time, took refuge in a nearby mountain, waiting for a plane to arrive to take him to Guatemala City, in order to immediately report the matter to Minister of Defense, general Fernando Romeo Lucas García (who later was president from 1978 to 1982).
 General Romeo Lucas replied, "You are mistaken, there are no guerrillas in the area".